hirokimu/EMTImageCacheManager/README.md

 #EMTImageCacheManager
-An image cache manager for WKInterfaceDevice of Apple WatchKit
+An image cache manager for WKInterfaceDevice of Apple WatchKit (watchOS 1)

 ##How it works
 If you add a data to the cache via EMTImageCacheManager, the cache is automatically named its name as below.